 The project goal was to develop GIS datasets that identify the locations and status of critical freshwater targets (habitats and species) in New York.
 The Northeast Aquatic Habitat Classification (NEAHC) System GIS datasets were used to develop a classification system for this project (Olivero and Anderson 2008).
 The NY Blueprint combined classes within each variable to simplify the NEAHC to reduce the number of aquatic habitat types in the study area.
 It derived collapsing rules within a variable from the NEAHC dataset once the Blueprint Team decided on parameters to use.
-The Blueprint Team relied heavily on the freshwater assessment of the Upper Delaware River basin (Delaware Assessment) as a model for determining how to simplify the NEAH classification (The Nature Conservancy 2010).
-The NY Blueprint Team decided to use a 5-3/2-2-2-t classification, with the numbers corresponding to the number of categories for these variables, respectively: Size, gradient, geology, and temperature.
-The 't' is for a tidal designation added to tidal systems.
-The Blueprint Classification used five size classes , three classes for gradient on size 1 (headwaters and creeks), two gradient classes on size 2 (small) and size 3a and 3b (medium) rivers, and for size 4 (large) rivers, gradient classes were merged together.
-It used two classes for geology on size 1 headwaters and creeks and size 2 rivers and merged geology for all medium and large rivers.
-It also merged temperature for large rivers, and used two temperature classes for all other size classes.
-It also added a tidal streams and river designation.
-The resultant 44 unique types were used in the NY Freshwater Blueprint assessment.
+The Blueprint Team relied heavily on the freshwater assessment of the Upper Delaware River basin as a model for determining how to simplify the NEAH classification.
+The NY Blueprint Team decided to use a size, gradient, geology, temperature, and tidal designation to assign unique types, however each type was not necessarily defined as differing in each of these 5 primary variables.
+For example, headwaters were split by gradient, geology, temperature and tidal class, however large rivers were lumped into only tidal and non-tidal types (not split by gradient, geology, or temperature).
+The Blueprint Classification used five size classes headwaters and creeks, small rivers, medium tributary rivers, medium mainstem rivers, and large rivers.
+It used three classes for gradient on headwaters and creeks, two gradient classes on small to medium rivers, and no gradient classes for large rivers.
+It used two geology classes on headwaters through small rivers and no geology classes for all medium and large rivers.
+It used two temperature classes for headwaters through medium rivers and no temperature classes for large rivers.
+It added a tidal designation to all segments.
+Combining these classes vielded 44 unique types which were used in the NY Freshwater Blueprint assessment.